demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

 > HTML tags are not shown for brevity.

-The `username`, and the `verification_code` are placeholders in the template, that will be populated with the actual value while sending the email.
+The `username` and the `verification_code` are placeholders in the template, that will be populated with the actual value while sending the email.

-Upon saving the template, you will get an unique identifier, like `3160924`.
+Upon saving the template, you will get a unique identifier, like `3160924`.
 Keep a note of it as we will be using it shortly.

-With these we completed the setup on the Postmark side.
+With these, we completed the setup on the Postmark side.

 ## Abstractions For Sending Emails

 Postmark has a dotnet [client library](https://www.nuget.org/packages/Postmark/) to make our job easier.

-As a first step, add its NuGet package in our web project.
+As a first step, we have to add its NuGet package in our web project.

 ```bash
 > forge paket add Postmark -g Email \